mbyrskog/tv-show-advisor/README.md

 ## 🛠 Run locally

-- npm install
+- `npm install`
-- Create a file in the project root named .env.local
+- Create a file in the root named .env.local
 - Add your TMDB API key in the .env.local file: VITE_API_KEY_PARAM=your_api_key_here
 - You can get an API key from: https://www.themoviedb.org/settings/api
-- npm run start
+- `npm run start`